Donor Government Funding for HIV in Low- and Middle-Income Countries in 2022

-Bilateral and multilateral data on donor government assistance for HIV in low- and middle-income countries were collected from multiple sources.
-The research team solicited bilateral assistance data directly, from the governments of Australia, Canada, Denmark, France, Germany, Ireland, Japan, the Netherlands, Norway, Sweden, the United Kingdom, and the United States during the first half of 2022, representing the fiscal year 2021 period.
-Direct data collection from these donors was desirable because the latest official statistics on international HIV specific assistance – from the Organisation for Economic Co-operation and Development (OECD) Creditor Reporting System (CRS) (see: http://www.oecd.org/dac/stats/data) – are from 2020 and do not include all forms of international assistance (e.g., certain funding streams provided by donors, such as HIV components of mixed-purpose grants to non-governmental organizations).
+Bilateral and multilateral data on donor government assistance for HIV in low- and middle-income countries were collected from multiple sources for the 31 members of the OECD Development Assistance Committee (DAC).
+Data are collected directly from donor governments, UNAIDS, the Global Fund, and UNITAID, and supplemented with data from the DAC.
+The research team solicited bilateral assistance data directly, from the governments of Australia, Canada, Denmark, France, Germany, Ireland, Japan, the Netherlands, Norway, Sweden, the United Kingdom, and the United States during the first half of 2023, representing the fiscal year 2022 period.1,2,3 Direct data collection from these donors was desirable because the latest official statistics on international HIV specific assistance – from the Organisation for Economic Co-operation and Development (OECD) Creditor Reporting System (CRS) (see: http://www.oecd.org/dac/stats/data) – are from 2021 and do not include all forms of international assistance (e.g., certain funding streams provided by donors, such as HIV components of mixed-purpose grants to non-governmental organizations).

 Where donor governments were members of the European Union (EU), the research team ensured that no double-counting of funds occurred between EU Member State reported amounts and European Commission (EC) reported amounts for international HIV assistance.
 Figures obtained directly using this approach should be considered as the upper bound estimation of financial flows in support of HIV-related activities.

-Data for all other member governments of the OECD Development Assistance Committee (DAC) – Austria, Belgium, the Czech Republic, the European Commission, Finland, Greece, Hungary, Iceland, Italy, Korea, Luxembourg, New Zealand, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Switzerland – were obtained from the OECD CRS database and UNAIDS records of core contributions.
-The CRS data are from calendar year 2020, and therefore, do not necessarily reflect 2021 calendar year amounts.
+Data for all other member governments of the OECD DAC – Austria, Belgium, the Czech Republic, the European Commission, Finland, Greece, Hungary, Iceland, Italy, Korea, Luxembourg, New Zealand, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Switzerland – were obtained from the OECD CRS database and UNAIDS records of core contributions.
+The CRS data are from calendar year 2021, and therefore, do not necessarily reflect 2022 calendar year amounts.
 However, collectively, these governments have accounted for less than 5 percent of bilateral disbursements in each of the past several years.
-UNAIDS core contributions reflect 2021 amounts.
+UNAIDS core contributions reflect 2022 amounts.

 Data included in this report represent funding assistance for HIV prevention, care, treatment and support activities, but do not include funding for international HIV research conducted in donor countries (which is not considered in estimates of resource needs for service delivery of HIV-related activities).